EmiliaHoarfrost/Zettai-Castin/README.md

 ## 🚀 Getting Started

-You can find an online version at zettaicastin.42dev.io (unsecure port 80 HTTP connection, can cause issues with some browsers), otherwise just open the `index.html` file in a web browser.
+You can find an online version at https://zettaicastin.42dev.io.
+Otherwise just open the `index.html` file in a web browser.
 No build process or server is required!

 ### 📂 Project Structure